JKHCODE/ml_sys-prod_readings/README.md

-# Machine Learning Systems, Workflow Managament and Model Deployment
+# Machine Learning Systems, Workflow Management and Model Deployment
 A list of papers on machine learning systems and links to projects for managing the ML process and deploying models.
 Please submit a pull request if you would like to contribute.
 This is by no means exhaustive or meant to be a definitive list on this topic.
 I am simply compiling a list of papers I have read ans sources I've come across.
 I would love to hear from other people interested in the same topic. n